 SOMETIMES I BELIEVE SHE LOVES ME: Spontaneous moments of musical communication between Barbara and the legendary Lightnin' Hopkins captured on Arhoolie records by the inimitable Chris Strachwitz in 1965 at the Cabale in Berkeley, California.
 Followed by a group of her lifelong favorite folk-style songs, some with the addition of piano giant Ray Skjelbred, including Woody Guthrie's "Deportees" and Malvina Reynolds' "Bury Me in My Overalls."
 Full notes by Dane.
 Arhoolie CD-451....$15.00 Buy on Amazon

 BARBARA DANE AND THE CHAMBERS BROTHERS These songs, mostly civil rights era anthems, were powerful and very contemporary when they were first recorded in 1965.
 Four decades later, they serve to remind us that freedom is a constant struggle.
 (Originally issued as Folkways FA 2468 ©1966.
-Smithsonian / Folkways Records FW02468 Click here to purchase CD from Smithsonian/Folkways *Coming Soon on VINYL!
+Smithsonian / Folkways Records FW02468 Click here to purchase CD from Smithsonian/Folkways *Also available on VINYL!

 ANTHOLOGY OF AMERICAN FOLK SONGS